owebster/MS2-Welcome-to-Wales/README.md

 All buttons, links and audio that has been embedded has been accounted for and directs to the right source

 ## Deployment:
+During this project, I made sure that I spent some of my time focusing on how to properly manage and deploy my project.
+I used my own IDE, Github's desktop app and the IDE's (VS Code) terminal to create branches, test and deploy my code.
+I primarily did my work in my testing branch as I knew that I would commit to my main branch closer to the time I made my site public.
+Within the IDE:

+I used the built in terminal to get git status, git add, git commits and git push Within Github's desktop app:

+I used to push to github and change/create branches when I wanted to test out new features / layouts.
+An example of this was when I was creating the hero carousel and wanted to test how different screen sizes would affect the provided images

 ### Questions asked to users